Richmond station (London): History

 MR services ceased on 31 December 1906 and those of the GWR on 31 December 1910, leaving operations northwards through Kew Gardens and Gunnersbury to the DR, the NLR and L&SWR.
 On 3 June 1916, the L&SWR withdrew its service from Richmond to Addison Road through Hammersmith due to competition from the District line, leaving the District as the sole operator over that route and the NLR providing main line services via Willesden Junction.

 Under the grouping of 1923, the L&SWR became part of the Southern Railway (SR) and the NLR became part of the London, Midland and Scottish Railway (LMS); both were subsequently nationalised into British Railways.
 On 1 August 1937, the SR opened its rebuilt station with the station building and the through platforms moved east to be next to the terminal platforms.
 At around the same time, the SR moved the goods yard from the site of the original terminus to a new location north-east of the station.

+Between 2023 and 2025, the station underwent refurbishment, restoring many of its historic Art Deco features and the installation of a new mural commemorating twinning with Fontainebleau in France and Konstanz in Germany.